houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 4. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

-5. Regular languages, DFAs, NFAs and regular expressions are all intrinsically tied to each other.
+5. DFAs, NFAs, regular languages, regular grammars and regular expressions are all intrinsically tied to each other.
 ![Relation between regular expressions, DFAs, NFAs, regular languages and regular grammar](/images/irregular-javascript-expressions/relation_between_regexp_dfa_nfa_reg_lang_reg_gram.webp)

 6. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).